 Instances when a user clicks “share” on a post.

-The total number of reactions, shares and comments on a Facebook post; the total number of likes and comments on an Instagram post; the total number of upvotes and comments on a Reddit thread.
+The total number of reactions, shares and comments on a Facebook post; the total number of likes and comments on an Instagram post.
 We don't consider video views to be interactions.

 Underperforming is a relative score as to how posts for that page or account normally perform.
 If it’s red, it's performing below average.
 Underperforming is calculated the same way as Overperforming.